jmcnally17/tictactoe-cpp/README.md

 # Tic-Tac-Toe <img src="./images/tictactoe.png" width=60>

 This project is a recreation of the game tic-tac-toe in C++ that can be run in the terminal.
 I have structured the folder directory in accordance with what I have researched about standard practice for C++ projects.
 The [src](https://github.com/jmcnally17/tic-tac-toe/tree/main/src) folder contains all .cpp files while the [include](https://github.com/jmcnally17/tic-tac-toe/tree/main/include) folder contains all my header files.
-Finally, the [bin](https://github.com/jmcnally17/tic-tac-toe/tree/main/bin) folder contains the executable [tictactoe.out](https://github.com/jmcnally17/tic-tac-toe/blob/main/bin/tictactoe.out) file.
+Finally, the [bin](https://github.com/jmcnally17/tic-tac-toe/tree/main/bin) folder contains the executable [tictactoe.out](https://github.com/jmcnally17/tic-tac-toe/blob/main/bin/tictactoe.out) file while the [test](https://github.com/jmcnally17/tic-tac-toe/tree/main/test) folder contains all relevant test files.

 This project has been designed with OOP principles, with great focus being applied to SRP from SOLID.